stevecaldwell77/PawsX-DynamoDB-DocumentClient/README.md

         },
     );

-Returns the attributes of one or more items from one or more tables by delegating to Paws::DynamoDB::BatchGetItem().
+Returns the attributes of one or more items from one or more tables by delegating to [Paws::DynamoDB::BatchGetItem](https://metacpan.org/pod/Paws::DynamoDB::BatchGetItem).

 ## batch\_write